 This detailed packing list will break down everything you need to bring on an extended trip to Southeast Asia.
-My experience was a month in Bali, but this list can apply to one week in Thailand, if that’s where you’re going.
+My experience was a month in Bali, but this list can apply to any longer-term tropical trip.

 A disclaimer: I spent most of my month in one villa in Ubud, spending most of my time in yoga clothes, and then less than a week in a homestay on the eastern side of the island.
 I didn’t roam around too much, and it hardly rained while I there.
 I traveled with:

 A Small Backpack as my carry-on bag.
 I stuffed extra clothes, and important items in here, just in case of lost luggage.

 A Purse which I only used for the airport since it fit my boarding pass, passport and money comfortably.
 I kept my important documents and extra money in here for the rest of my trip, and didn’t actually take it out much.